OpenNebula/website/content/software/installation_process/manual_installation/lxc_node_installation.md

 You can then check the [Storage]({{% relref "../../../product/cluster_configuration/storage_system/overview" %}}) and [Networking]({{% relref "../../../product/cluster_configuration/networking_system/overview" %}}) system configuration sections to deploy Virtual Machines on your LXC nodes and access them remotely over the network.

 ## Step 1.
-Add OpenNebula Repositories
+Adding OpenNebula Repositories

 Refer to [OpenNebula Repositories]({{% relref "opennebula_repository_configuration#repositories" %}}) guide to add the **Enterprise** and **Community** Edition software repositories.